-- 1.5 It will be noted from paragraphs 4.4 and 5.1 of the appendix 1 Pay Policy statement that the cost-of-living pay increase to apply to FRS and TMG staff from 1 April 2024 and salary progression arrangements to apply from 1 April 2024 for TMG staff and 1 July 2024 for FRS staff, are still under discussion with the respective trade unions.
-The cost-of-living increase from 1 July 2024 for operational and control staff has been agreed at the NJC of four percent and is going through the required governance for implementation.
-As and when these matters are resolved the Pay Policy statement will be updated.
+- 1.5 It will be noted from paragraphs 4.4 and 5.1 of the appendix 1 Pay Policy statement that the cost-of-living pay increase and salary progression arrangements to apply to TMG staff from 1 April 2025 are still under discussion with the respective trade union.
+The cost-of-living increase from 1 July 2025 for operational and control staff, and FRS staff from 1 April 2025 including the salary progression increase from 1 July 2025, are also under discussion with the respective trade unions.
+As and when these matters are resolved the pay policy statement will be updated.
 Section 9, 'Abatement of pensions', has been updated in light of a recent Pensions Ombudsman ruling (PO25374) to confirm that there is LFC discretion in these cases, and there is not a blanket policy.
 This was applied for some cases in Fire Safety in October 2023 as set out in LFC-23-061 to address retention in fire safety specialist posts because of skills shortages and support the work of the new Building Safety Regulator. - 1.6 There are no substantial changes to this report and policy statement when compared to last year's.